RobertSevik/FEI-Quanta-400F-HDF5-Data-Extraction/README.md

 You can check the two downloads working in Python by importing the libraries and then printing their version using the line (print('library_name'._version_))

 The HDF5 file is a more complicated version of a standard Python dictionary meaning that values in the document are essentially stored as key-value pairs.
-Dictionaries fundamentally have no
+Below I will outline the structure of a generic HDF5 file that the FEI Quanta F400 outputs.

+The final file containing everything is named internally as '/'.
+This is called the root.

+In the case of our microscope, there are two groups within the root: Aquisition0 and Aquisition1.
+Aquisition0 is the TIFF image and Aquisition1 is the CSV-esque data table.

+Each of the aquisitions has 4 groups in them: ImageData, PhysicalData, SVI,